Fellow, Global Security

 International Relations, Foreign Policy, Military Conflict, Global Security

-“Crossing the Militarized Threshold: Bilateral Vs. Third Party Conflict Management.”
+(2010) “How Democracies Keep the Peace: Contextual Factors that Influence Conflict Management Strategies.”
 With Glynn Ellis and Sara McLaughlin Mitchell.
-Foreign Policy Analysis 6: 373-398, 2010
+Foreign Policy Analysis 6: 373-398.